matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **Current State of Key Exchange**
 ![[Pasted image 20251022162057.png]]
 It is profoundly difficult to do key management and key exchange.
-It is also not scalable because at some you get Asymmetric cryptography decreases the need for shared keys between all.
+It is also not scalable because at some point, you just end up with too many keys!
+Asymmetric cryptography decreases the need for shared keys between all.